 - Use an EPA-registered household cleaning spray or wipe.
 Follow instructions on the product label.

 - Contain and throw away used personal protective equipment and wash any clothing that may be contaminated.
 Avoid shaking the clothes.

 - Follow existing procedures for contact with bodily fluids.
 For further information CDC: Cleaning and Disinfecting Your Facility.

 - CDC: COVID-19 Guidance for Shared or Congregate Housing

-- CDC: Interim Infection Prevention and Control Recommendations for Patients with Suspected or Confirmed Coronavirus Disease 2019 (COVID-19) in Healthcare Settings
+- CDC: Interim Infection Prevention and Control Recommendations for Healthcare Personnel During the Coronavirus Disease 2019 (COVID-19) Pandemic

 - CMS: Guidance for Infection Control and Prevention of Coronavirus Disease 2019 (COVID-19) in Intermediate Care Facilities for Individuals with Intellectual Disabilities (ICF/IIDs) and Psychiatric Residential Treatment Facilities (PRTFs) (PDF)